 Noncredit and remedial courses do not apply to this institution.
 Therefore, these items do not effect the school’s satisfactory progress standards.

 The school’s Academic Director must approve transfer hours from another school.
 The student must provide a transcript from their previous school in order to be considered.
 With regard to Satisfactory Academic Progress, a student’s transfer hours will be counted as both attempted and earned hours to determine when the allowable maximum time frame has been exhausted.

 A student may request a program transfer to any program that is academically equivalent and required more clock hours than the program in which the student is enrolled.
 The request must be submitted in writing to the Director of Admissions at least 10 days prior to the requested date of transfer and approved by the Academic Director.
-If the student is receiving financial aid ,then the student must meet with the Director of Financial Aid, to determine any potential changes in financial aid and sign a disclosure testifying to their understanding and acceptance of any financial impact of the transfer.
 A student may not transfer from any program in which they are enrolled to another program that has less academic clock hours except upon written approval by the Board of Directors and due to the following circumstances described below: